 - The Hoh Rainforest.
 This is a wild place, y’all.
 This is perhaps the best example of a coastal temperate rainforest in the country.
 You think Seattle is wet?
 This place gets an incredible 10 feet of rain per year.
 Which is why it’s so lush, with bright green ferns and mosses growing from every inch of ground.
 Seriously, I’ve seen shades of green here that I didn’t know existed in the natural world.
 Walk the short and easy Hall of Mosses, then do the first two miles of the Hoh River trail until you get out to the…Hoh River, which is an excellent longer hike through the rainforest (and it’s flat and easy).

 Like we mentioned above, you’re going to want to split your time between Port Angeles (or nearby) and Forks.

 Port Angeles is going to be one of the best places to stay if you’re looking for a central location that also has all the amenities of a city, but is still close to the park.
 It’s a good base for Hurricane Ridge, Lake Crescent, and the Sol Duc Valley.

-Forks, most famous for its role in the Twilight saga, is another good home base, roughly equidistant between Hurricane Ridge, the Hoh Rainforest, and the beaches on the Pacific Coast.
+Forks, most famous for its role in the Twilight saga, is another good home base, putting you closer to the Hoh Rainforest, and the beaches on the Pacific Coast.
 It’s significantly further from Seattle though, so plan for that extra drive time as you make your way out there for the weekend.